Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 Actually, in the view of parallelism, the  `Placeholder` of OneFlow can be divided to two types: Use `oneflow.typing.Numpy.Placeholder` and `oneflow.typing.ListNumpy.Placeholder` to construct the placeholder, which is corresponding to `Consistent`  and `Mirrored`.

-We will explain the detailed examples in below.
+We will explain in details in the examples below.

-## Using mirrored strategy in OneFlow
+## Using mirrored view in OneFlow

-Other framework like TensorFlow or Pytorch supports mirrored strategy.
-The mirrored strategy of OneFlow is similar to them.
+Other framework like TensorFlow or Pytorch supports mirrored view.
+The mirrored view of OneFlow is similar to them.

-In mirrored strategy, the model are copied in each GPU, the graph building of each node is the same, thus we can only use **data parallelism**.
+In mirrored view, the model are copied in each GPU, the graph building of each node is the same, thus we can only use **data parallelism**.

-In OneFlow, the default strategy is consistent strategy, so you should use `default_logical_view` of  `flow.function_config()` to define:
+In OneFlow, the default strategy is consistent view, so you should use `default_logical_view` of  `flow.function_config()` to define:

 ```python
     func_config = flow.function_config()